-Assignments/requirements: (more detailed guidelines/rubrics etc will provided in class)
+Assignments/requirements: Total world count 5500 (more detailed guidelines/rubrics etc will be provided in class and on Canvas)

 - 1. Quizzes: You will take 3 in-class quizzes on the dates indicated in the schedule; these quizzes will ask for factual as well as brief interpretive responses.
 Please bring a green exam booklet for each quiz.
-(GE SLO 1, & 3). - 2.
+(GE SLO 1, & 3) (word count: 500x3= 1500). - 2.
 Presentations: You will make 2 oral presentations (one group and one individual).
-The group presentation will consist of a PPT on either "History-Geography" or "Issues" relating to a specific border.
+The group presentation will be a 30-minute presentation that includes a PPT covering relevant "Historical, Geographical, Political, Economic and Cultural Issues" relating to a specific border.
 After your presentation, the PPT will be uploaded to Canvas and be accessible to everyone in the class for reference.
 The individual presentation will consist of a brief critical response to a film that deals with a different border.
-As part of your presentation, you will prepare a handout or PPT to share with the class (GE SLO 2) (English SLO 5). - 3.
-Reading Responses: You will complete 4 Reader Responses in the format provided on CANVAS. - 4.
+As part of your presentation, you will prepare either a handout or a PPT to share with the class (GE SLO 2) (English SLO 5). (word count: 500x2=1000) - 3.
+Reading Responses: You will complete 4 Reader Responses in the format provided on CANVAS.
+(GE SLO 1) (word count: 500x4=2000) - 4.
 Research Paper: You will write a research paper over the course of the semester.
 The paper will be written in stages that involve outlining, drafting, revising, and editing.
-(GE SLO 4) (English SLO 4)
+(GE SLO 4) (English SLO 3 & 4) (word count 1000 words)